-The instructional focus of this unit is on building student proficiency in a process for conducting research: developing and refining Inquiry Questions; assessing, analyzing, and synthesizing multiple sources to answer those questions; and organizing and using evidence from those sources to explain understanding in ways that avoid plagiarism.
-As such, the unit primarily aligns with W.6.7 (Conduct short research projects to answer a question, drawing on several sources and refocusing the inquiry when appropriate); W.6.8 (Gather relevant information from multiple print and digital sources; assess the credibility of each source; and quote or paraphrase the data and conclusions of bibliographic information for sources) and W.6.9 (Draw evidence from literary or informational texts to support analysis, reflection, and research)
+The instructional focus of this unit is on building student proficiency in a process for conducting research: developing and refining Inquiry Questions; finding, assessing, analyzing, and synthesizing multiple sources to answer those questions; and organizing and using evidence from those sources to explain understanding in ways that avoid plagiarism.
+As such, the unit primarily aligns with:

+W.7 (Conduct research projects based on focused questions, demonstrating understanding of the subject under investigation);

+W.8 (Gather relevant information from multiple print and digital sources, assess the credibility and accuracy of each source, and integrate the information while avoiding plagiarism), and W.9 (Draw evidence from literary or informational texts to support analysis, reflection, and research).

 This process involves key moments of both collaboration and independence.
-As the unit leads students through structured collaborative processes for initiating and refining inquiry, it develops their ability in SL.6.1 (Engage effectively in a range of collaborative discussions with diverse partners on grade 6 topics, texts, and issues, building on others' ideas and expressing their own clearly).
-At other moments, students are alone in their search for and analysis of sources, building their proficiency for RI.6.10 (Read and comprehend literary nonfiction in the grades 6-8 text complexity band proficiently, with scaffolding as needed at the high end of the range).
+As the unit leads students through structured collaborative processes for initiating and refining inquiry, it develops their ability in SL.1 (Prepare for and participate effectively in a range of conversations and collaborations with diverse partners, building on others' ideas and expressing their own clearly and persuasively).
+At other moments, students are alone in their search for and analysis of sources, building their proficiency for RI/RL.10 (Read and comprehend complex texts independently and proficiently).

 The task of writing from researched sources is an important part of larger writing processes.
-Thus, the unit develops student ability in key aspects of the production of writing expressed in the expectations of W.6.4-5, specifically their (development, organization, planning, with some guidance and support from peers and adults).
-And as they strategically write organized analysis, eventually building to a written evidence-based perspective, students develop their ability for W.6.2 (Write informative/explanatory texts to examine a topic and convey ideas, concepts, and information through the selection, organization, and analysis of relevant content).
+Thus, the unit develops student ability in key aspects of the production of writing expressed in the expectations of W.4 (Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience) and W.5 (Develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach).
+And as they strategically write organized analysis, eventually building to a written evidence-based perspective, students develop their ability for W.2 (Write informative/explanatory texts to examine and convey complex ideas and information clearly and accurately through the effective selection, organization, and analysis of content).